DrQz/random-r/GitHub R Notebook/gh-doc-test.md

 RStudio `knitr` claims to be able to render certain simple inline equations, e.g., *E* = *m**c*<sup>2</sup>, as well as display equations like

 *e*<sup>*i**π*</sup> + 1 = 0

 and

 $$
 R = \\frac{N}{X} - Z
 $$

 using LaTex markup notation.
-However, they do not seem to render correctly either in the local HTML browser on GitHub.
+However, although these equations are correctly rendered in the RStudio .rmd editor, they do not always render correctly either in the local HTML browser or on GitHub.